Indigenous art on granville island

 The audit is complete, and we have compiled our findings in a report and written policy recommendations to Granville Island on how to improve Indigenous representation and how to reduce the sale of fake Indigenous-themed items.

-The goal of this project was to promote authentic Indigenous art, support Indigenous artists, and stop the sale of fake, appropriated or reproduced Indigenous symbols.
+The goal of this project was to promote authentic Indigenous art, support Indigenous artists, and stop the sale of fake, appropriated, or reproduced Indigenous symbols.
 The sale of fake or reproduced Indigenous art is a hugely common problem in Vancouver, especially in tourist spots like Granville Island, taking income and agency away from Indigenous artists.

 Indigenous control over cultural symbols is vital to the protection of Indigenous identity and an important step in reconciliation, and is stated as a right in the UN Declaration on the Rights of Indigenous Peoples.
-We hope that the findings of this project will eventually inform a city and province-wide policy on the sale of Indigenous art.
+We hope that the findings of this project will eventually inform city and province-wide policies on the sale of Indigenous art.

 Authentic Indigenous representation in the marketplace impacts the following:

-• Creative Agency & Intellectual Property: Fake items distract customers from real art; fake items are disrespectful to the history and legacy of indigenous art forms which are passed on through generations and have significant, sacred meaning
+• Creative Agency & Intellectual Property: fake items distract customers from real art; fake items are disrespectful to the history and legacy of indigenous art forms which are passed on through generations and have significant, sacred meaning.

-• Economic Impact: the sale of fake items directly takes economic opportunities away from Indigenous artists, which in turn takes away economic development/sustainability from Indigenous communities
+• Economic Impact: the sale of fake items directly takes economic opportunities away from Indigenous artists, which in turn takes away economic development/sustainability from Indigenous communities.

 Granville Island is managed by the Federal Government through the Canadian Mortgage and Housing Corporation (CMHC), which approved this project.
 Any implementation of the final policy recommendations is up to the CMHC.